TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Downton Abbey’ Recap, the Real Science Behind ‘Ad Astra’ and More Read More
+    *   Today in Movie Culture: Spotlight on the Best ‘Downton Abbey’ Character, ‘Rambo’ Franchise Recap and More Read More
     *   The Week in Movie News: ‘Face/Off’ Remake in the Works, First ‘Midway’ Trailer and More Read More
     *   Next 3 Strong Female-Driven Films: 'Downton Abbey,' 'Maleficent: Mistress of Evil,' 'Harriet' Read More